biswajeet08/Virtual-Mouse/README.md

-Don't want to egt from your comfortable chair and grab the mouse button to click???
+Don't want to get from your comfortable chair and grab the mouse button to click???

 Well here is Virtual-Mouse - A fully virtually controlled by your hand fingers mouse.
 Just run the mousecontrol.py and place your hand infront of the opened camera.